 Customize for your HOA's unique needs

 Every community is different.
 A condo building needs accounts for "Elevator Maintenance" and "Common Area HVAC," while a single-family home community might focus on "Gate Repairs" and "Private Road Maintenance."
 Tailor your expense categories to match your amenities.
-Furthermore, ensure your COA reflects your fund segregation strategy.
-If you have a specific assessment for a new clubhouse, create a specific revenue account for it to ensure those funds aren't accidentally spent on general repairs.

-Implement in real estate accounting software
+Implement CoA in real estate accounting software

 - Turn on Class Tracking: Since QuickBooks is built for businesses, not non-profits, use "Classes" to separate your Operating Fund from your Reserve Fund.